tansquire/Project/README.md

 All these documents have been periodically created as part of my Mtech project on Design of Scada supporting redundant communication.
 I am Partha Paul, and  doing my Mtech on Electrical Engineering at IIT Madras, and doing project under Prof. Sridharakumar Narasimhan.
+My co-guide is prof Ramkrishna Pasumarthy in Electrical Engineering Dept.

 Folders contain the following